pedrorgirardi/Pep/README.md

 ## Sublime Project

-To analyze your project's classpath and paths (your own files), you need to configure Pep in your Sublime Project.
+To analyse your project's classpath and paths (your files), you need to configure Pep in your Sublime Project.

-If you configure `paths`, you will be able to go to definition, show documentation and find usages of vars in your project.
+If you configure `paths`, you can go to definition, show documentation and find usages across files in your project.
-A paths analysis usually doesn't take long and it will run whenever you save a file - see **Settings** `"analyze_paths"`.
+A paths analysis usually doesn't take long and will run when Pep is loaded or a project is loaded - see **Settings** `"analyze_paths"`.

-If you configure `classpath`, you will be able to go to definition and show documentation of vars defined in libraries.
+If you configure `classpath`, you can go to definition and show documentation of vars defined in libraries.
-Classpath analysis does take a little longer and it will run only when the plugin is loaded or a project is loaded - see **Settings** `"analyze_classpath"`.
+Classpath analysis takes a little longer and will run when Pep is loaded, or a project is loaded - see **Settings** `"analyze_classpath"`.

 Sublime Project example: